saerx/access-toolkit/src/pages/audiences.md

 ### Printed Matter

 When designing publications, brochures or other printed matter, it is important to consider the access needs of readers.
-Fonts should be between 16 - 18 points, san serif, well spaced, and high contrast colours.
+Fonts should be between 16 - 18 points, sans serif, well spaced, and high contrast colours.
 In addition to using high contrast colours, when designing opportunities it’s also essential to consider the needs of colour blind people.
 You can check what colours are colour blind friendly on [Colouring for Colorblindness](https://davidmathlogic.com/colorblind/#%23D81B60-%231E88E5-%23FFC107-%23004D40).

 The average reading age of someone in the UK is 9 years old so it is valuable to consider what language is accessible to most people when writing texts.